ahmedbilal-7191/sre_bootcamp/README.md

 Pod stuck in Pending due to PV in a different zone/node.

 ------------------------------------
-Start  working on readme from here

 Milestone 7 – Deploy REST API & Dependent Services in Kubernetes ✅ Objective

 In this milestone, we migrate from bare-metal Vagrant deployments to Kubernetes-based deployments.
 Your REST API, database, and supporting components are now deployed on the 3-node Minikube cluster created in the previous milestone.

-This milestone teaches:

-Creating and modifying Kubernetes manifests

-Using ConfigMaps, Secrets, and External Secrets Operator

-Node labeling & scheduling

-Understanding Kubernetes service types

-Integrating HashiCorp Vault with ESO

 🚀 Deployment Architecture
 Node	Label	Usage